vacp2p/rfc/content/docs/rfcs/51/README.md

 This example node is part of shard `45` in the global shard cluster, and part shards `13`, `14`, and `45` in the Status main-net shard cluster.

-This methods is easier to read.
+This method is easier to read.
 It is feasible, assuming nodes are only part of a few apps using specific shard clusters.

 ### Single Key